joaomcteixeira/python-project-skeleton/docs/nonlisted/ci_platforms.rst

 Code Climate
 ````````````

-There is not much to configure for `Code Climate`_ as well.
+There is not much to configure for `Code Climate`_, as well.
 The only setup
-provided is to exclude the analysis of test scripts and other *dev* files Code
+provided here is to exclude the analysis of test scripts and other *dev* files
-Climate checks by default, the :code:`.codeclimate.yml` file at the root
+Code Climate checks by default, the :code:`.codeclimate.yml` file at the root
-director of the repository configures this behavior (look at the bottom lines).
+directory of the repository configures this behavior (look at the bottom
-If you wish Code Climate to perform quality analysis on your test scripts just
+lines).
+If you wish Code Climate to perform quality analysis on your test
-remove the file or comment the line.
+scripts just remove the file or comment the line.

 Code Climate provides a **technical debt** percentage that can be retrieved
 nicely with :ref:`Badges`.